Elastic Network Interfaces

 Create a low-budget, high-availability solution.

-For more information about ENIs, and step-by-step instructions for working with them using the Amazon EC2 console, see Elastic Network Interfaces in the Amazon Elastic Compute Cloud User Guide.
+For more information about network interfaces and instructions for working with them using the Amazon EC2 console, see Elastic Network Interfaces in the Amazon EC2 User Guide for Linux Instances.